 These guidance notes have been compiled for your information only and should not be treated as an exhaustive statement on the subject.
-Nor should they be considered as a substitute for legal or professional service.
-The Department of Infrastructure, Local Government and Planning (DILGP) recommends that independent legal advice be sought on any matter of interpretation of the model local laws or template subordinate local laws.
+Nor should they be considered as rendering to you legal or professional service.
+The department recommends that independent legal advice be sought on any matter of interpretation of the model local laws or template subordinate local laws.
 The information is provided on the basis that you are responsible for making your own assessment of the topics discussed.

-DILGP expressly disclaims all liability (including but not limited to liability for negligence) for errors or omissions of any kind whatsoever or for any loss (including direct and indirect losses), damages or other consequences which may arise from your reliance on the material contained in the guidance notes.
+The department expressly disclaims all liability (including but not limited to liability for negligence) for errors or omissions of any kind whatsoever or for any loss (including direct and indirect losses), damages or other consequences which may arise from your reliance on the material contained in the guidance notes.